What happens if I am unsuccessful in my application?

 If you aren’t successful, we’ll tell you why.
 We’ll give you a list of recommendations which will tell you what evidence was missing or the top-up training you need to complete.

-A reassessment application is a request for us to reconsider our decision not to grant your CESR application.
+A review application is a request for us to reconsider our decision not to grant your CESR or CEGPR application.

-You can apply for a reassessment within three years of receiving our decision on your application if:
+You can apply for a review within 12 months of receiving our decision on your application if:

-- you’ve additional relevant documentary evidence that addresses the recommended adaptation period in your decision, that you haven’t previously submitted
+- you’ve additional relevant documentary evidence that addresses the recommendations in your decision, that you haven’t previously submitted

 - you’ve completed the top-up training set out in our decision